 Well-designed pantries hold everything you need, with extra space for event-necessary extras and are easy to access.
 Walk-in pantries are best, but pull-out pantries work wonders.

 An open-floor plan is ideal for hosting parties at home.
 Even if you don't like a completely open floor plan, open concept kitchen features (pony walls, wall-cut outs, etc.) enhance overall flow during parties and traditional meal gatherings.

-It's amazing how much time and energy can be saved with kitchen storage solutions.
-Roll-out shelves and other pull-out cabinet organizers, lazy Susans in corner cabinets, pots-and-pan drawers, utensil and cookware-specific organizers—all of these optimize storage efficiency during holidays and every other day.
+IIt's amazing how much time and energy can be saved with kitchen storage solutions.
+Roll-out shelves and other pull-out cabinet organizers, lazy Susan in corner cabinets, pots-and-pan drawers, utensil and cookware-specific organizers—all of these optimize storage efficiency during holidays and every other day.

-We can't reiterate the link between organized cabinets and kitchen efficiency; you simply can't have one without the other.
+It goes without saying that organized cabinets are directly related to kitchen efficiency; you simply can't have one without the other.
 Your spices, utensils, and cabinets can all be organized in item-specific, pull-out racks, making it easy to have exactly what you need at-hand, without any time wasted in hunting or shuffling disorganized cabinet contents around.

 Similarly, innovative drawer inserts exist, so you don't have to waste time searching for your 1/2 teaspoon, the microplane rasp grater, the peeler, etc. Organize your drawers with inserts, and you'll be amazed at how much time you gain.
-Read, Drawn to Kitchen Drawer Trends, and you may see drawer organization inserts you never knew existed.
+Have a look at Drawn to Kitchen Drawer Trends, and you may see drawer organization inserts you never knew existed.

 Where can I book a dependable kitchen remodel in Lehigh County?